apptentive-engineering/dockerfiles/README.md

 The `custom` variables are not yet supported.

-This section is still WIP and a TODO.
-Items to cover:

 ### Validation

 `Base.make` is responsible for validation of build arguments before invoking the `build` and `deploy` targets which call `docker build` and `docker push` respectively.
 The logic has been generalized so `.env` must just specify some variables that contain a list of variable names if they need to be validated prior to execution.
 This commonly appears as: